Guest management console

 - Operator passes voucher to guest (eg. write down on the hotel room card, or handover the printed voucher receipt)

 - Guest logins to mbox captive portal with the given account/voucher and gets Internet access.
-More details on the login flow are in this section.

 Following section details how to use GMC to create guest accounts.